 A sense of fear and foreboding fills the players with literal terror because they each know that if that happens this god is now free to roam this world.
 They each wake up in terrible fright and are unable to go back to sleep.
 For months now each of them has been traveling to the same place.
 And as luck would have it each appears on the same day and at the same hour at the bottom of a huge mountain range.
 When they see each other they each look familiar to one another but they all know they have never seen each other.

 This works better for players not starting at level 1.
 Each of the players has been asked to join a heist because of their unique talents.
 They meet with their new employer’s representative to receive the details and their retainer fees to get started.

 If you have no idea what they can steal here are some ideas.

 - An ancient artifact from a collector in a nearby town that refuses to sell

-- Your new employer want you to recover a stolen item.
+- Your new employer wants you to recover a stolen item.
 It is a golden box about the size of a sword.
-The job pays more if the still sealed box is delivered unopened.
+The job pays more if the still-sealed box is delivered unopened.

 - A rich nobleman shows the players a ransom note.
 Retrieve the boy unharmed.

 - There is a certain book in a library to the north that I require.
 It is black with gold lettering and the title is in an ugly-looking language.
 Use a language like Abyssal as long as no one in the party can read it.